Data Science Tableau

 Skills Needed to Become a Data Scientist

 Data scientists are called big data wranglers.
 They take large amounts of messy data points, whether unstructured or structured, and refine and arrange them with their formidable capabilities in math, statistics, and programming.
-Then, they implement all their analytic powers to unlock hidden solutions to business challenges and implement them to the business.
-In other words, Data scientists use their knowledge and skills of statistics and modeling to turn data into actionable insights about everything from the development of the product to customer retention to develop new business opportunities.
+They then implement all their analytics powers to unlock hidden solutions to business challenges and implement them for the business.
+In other words, Data scientists use their knowledge and skills in statistics and modeling to turn data into actionable insights about everything from the development of the product to customer retention to developing new business opportunities.

 You need to have both technical and non-technical skills to perform a data scientist’s job in the right way.
-Technical skills evolve at three stages in Data Science.
+Technical skills evolve at three stages of Data Science.

 They include: